charlesnicholson/nanoprintf/README.md

 	#include "path/to/nanoprintf.h"
 	```

-1. `#include "path/to/nanoprintf.h"` as usual to expose the function prototypes.
+1. To call, just `#include "path/to/nanoprintf.h"` as usual and call the functions.
 1. Compile your code with your nanoprintf configuration flags.
 Alternately, wrap `nanoprintf.h` in your own header that defines all of your configuration flags, and use that everywhere in steps 2-3.

 ## API